Air pollution: Delhi schools, colleges to reopen from November 29

 Last week, the government had also banned the entry of trucks carrying non-essential items from other states in the national Capital till Sunday.

-On Wednesday, Rai said that the government has decided to allow the entry of all compressed natural gas and electric vehicles into Delhi from November 27.
+On Wednesday, Rai said that the government has decided to allow the entry of only compressed natural gas and electric vehicles into Delhi from November 27.
 “The entry of all other vehicles to remain banned till 3rd December,” he added.

 Meanwhile, real-time data available on System of Air Quality and Weather Forecasting and Research, or Safar, at 2 pm on Wednesday showed that Delhi’s overall Air Quality Index at 328.